pemeraldy/TEAM-NEW-AVENGERS-Landing-page/README.md

 Make your Pull request from that branch of your repo to the develop branch of this (the HNG) repo and wait for it to be merged.

-Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing Your PR should carry the story / task URL (instruction from above). if you are going to make changes to an existing code, state why you are doing so in the commit messages

-it is not just about the code, user workflow matters too!!

 ### Happy hacking!!!!